 In Florida, low dissolved oxygen levels are by far the most common cause of fish kills and usually occur in the warmer months from May through September.
 Fish swimming near the surface of the water, and appearing to be gulping for air indicate a low oxygen problem.
-Low dissolved oxygen levels in a body of water can be caused by many factors including high summer water temperatures, highly organic bottom muck, dense plankton algae blooms, intense tropical rainstorms flushing in organic debris with extended cloudy weather conditions.
+Low dissolved oxygen levels in a body of water can be caused by many factors including high summer water temperatures, highly organic bottom muck, dense plankton algae blooms, and intense tropical rainstorms flushing in organic debris with extended cloudy weather conditions.

 Turnover occurs when surface water mixes with water near the lake bottom.
 The bottom water may contain little or no oxygen and have high concentrations of toxic gasses like carbon dioxide and hydrogen sulfide that are potentially lethal to fish.
-Turnover in Florida lakes happens naturally each Fall as the season’s first strong cold front in October or November lowers surface water temperatures rapidly and strong winds combine to mix the lake water column.
+Turnover in Florida lakes happens naturally each Fall as the season’s first strong cold front in October or November lowers surface water temperatures rapidly and strong winds combine to mix the water column.

 Storm water run-off high in organic content and chemicals creates a spike in dissolved oxygen demand that can quickly lower lake oxygen levels and raise ammonia, nitrogen and turbidity enough to harm or kill fish populations.
 Sometimes recently applied fertilizer, pesticides and asphalt sealers in watershed runoff are directly toxic enough to cause a fish kill.